Switzerland, other neutral locations emerge as potential Trump-Kim Jong Un summit sites

 Trump last month accepted an invitation from Kim, delivered through a visiting South Korea delegation, to meet.

-Much of Trump's meetings this week with Abe have centered around regional security and his plans to meet with Kim.
+Much of Trump's meetings this week with Abe have centered on regional security and his plans to meet with Kim.

 Sitting alongside Abe at his Mar-a-Lago resort here, Trump said Tuesday that U.S. officials had been holding direct talks with the North Korean government at "extremely high levels" ahead of his planned meeting with Kim.
 He did not elaborate at that time on who was taking part in the meetings or whether the meetings included Kim himself.